Dis lesson go cover:

 Chat Middleware

-Dis middleware enable us execute or log an action between agent and requests between LLM.
+Dis middleware allow us run or log action between agent and the requests between the LLM.

-E get important information like messages wey dem dey send go AI service.
+E get important info like the messages wey dem dey send to the AI service.

 async def logging_chat_middleware(